rehman0211/PHP-directory-seeker/README.md

 ## See the contents in the given directory

-Enter the path of the directory and see the contents od it, with file Type and Logo.
+Enter the path of the directory and see the contents of it, with file Type and Logo.